 It can therefore be argued that such tailoring and customization – i.e. the way the Scrum framework and supplemental practices and techniques are adopted and applied by a team – turn Scrum indeed into a methodology within the specific organization, project or team.
 We decided to include “Scrum methodology” in the title of this article – even though we anticipate that not everyone might agree – as it is not only covering the generic framework but also common practices and techniques (besides contributing to the discussion whether Scrum is a methodology or not).

-This perspective is also reflected in the day-to-day language where “Scrum methodology” is actually a relatively common term – just google it to see it yourself, it is also used by the PMI.
+This perspective is also reflected in the day-to-day language where “Scrum methodology” is actually a relatively common term – just google it to see it yourself.
 However, it remains to be said that this terminology is not exactly in line with the creators’ claim of Scrum being a generic framework.

 What Are the Scrum Values?